Methodology

 The site does not claim that an opinion here guarantees interviews, ATS success, or job offers.
 Hiring outcomes depend on role, experience, location, market conditions, and the quality of the underlying resume content.

 It also does not claim to publish consumer consensus, independent star ratings, or testimonials from real customers.
-Product vendors change pricing and feature bundles frequently, so pricing notes should be treated as time-sensitive.
+Product vendors change pricing and feature bundles frequently, so readers should verify current details on each vendor's site.

 Update process

 We refresh pages when a tool materially changes pricing, packaging, or workflow.
-High-intent comparison pages and category pages get priority.
+Role guides, keyword pages, and high-intent workflow pages get priority.

 If you find something outdated, use the contact details on the About page.
 Corrections matter more than preserving an old opinion.